fidelity/textwiser/docsrc/installation.rst

 TextWiser can be installed using ``pip install textwiser``, which will download the latest wheel from `PyPI <http://pypi.org/project/textwiser/>`_.
 This will also install all required dependencies.

+Alternatively, you can use ``pip install textwiser[full]`` to install TextWiser with all the optional dependencies.

 Source Code
 -----------